the-ocf/public-site/website/content/posts/2020-05-29--helm-to-cdk8s/index.md

     {{- end }}
 ```

-Those fields I mentioned before like `allowEmptyRootPassword`
- got put into a grid and worked like above:
+Resulting in this grid:

 | |allowEmptyRootPassword | not allowEmptyRootPassword
 |---|---|---
 |mysqlRootPassword|✅ |✅
 |not mysqlRootPassword|❌ |✅

-Since these variables have no overlap with the previous persistence variables, I was free to assign them to whatever
+Since these variables have no overlap with the previous persistence variables I already setup, I was free to assign them to whatever
 variants already existed:

 | |allowEmptyRootPassword | not allowEmptyRootPassword